 The cost of heating water is greater than most suspect.
 Energy experts say in most homes it accounts for the highest percentage of utility bills – about 30 percent.
 Traditional tank-type water heaters cost more to operate because they store hot water for when it eventually will be needed.
 As the water cools, the heater continually recycles to keep the water at a pre-set temperature.

 Tankless units heat water on demand, so they only run when someone turns on a hot water tap.
 There’s no tank full of water to cool off, only to be re-heated over and over.
-Master plumber Bill Stevens, of Berkey’s Plumbing, Heating and Air Conditioning, explains how this helps.
+Master plumber Jamie Wooldridge, of Berkey’s Plumbing, Heating and Air Conditioning, explains how this helps.

 - an endless supply of hot water;